dalibo/pitrery/install.md

 Backup storage
 --------------

-As of version 1.5, pitrery offers two storage technics for the base backup.
+pitrery offers two storage technics for the base backup.

-The first, and historical, is `tar`, where it creates one compressed tarball (with `gzip` by default) for `PGDATA` and each tablespace.
+The first, and historical, is `tar`, where it creates one compressed tarball (with `gzip` by default) for `PGDATA` and one for each tablespace.
 The `tar` method is quite slow and can become difficult to use with bigger database clusters, however the compression saves a lot of space.

 The second is `rsync`.
 It synchronizes PGDATA and each tablespace to a directory inside the backup, and try to optimize data transfer by hardlinking the files of the previous backup (provided it was done with the "rsync" method).
-This method should offer the best speed for the base backup, and is recommanded for big databases clusters (more than several hundreds of gigabytes).
+This method should offer the best speed for the base backup, and is recommanded for bigger databases clusters (more than several hundreds of gigabytes).

 The default method is `tar`.
 It can be configured by setting the